rust-lang/book/nostarch/chapter15.md

 references and use that code with smart pointers too.

 Let’s first look at how the dereference operator works with regular references.
 Then we’ll try to define a custom type that behaves like `Box<T>`, and see why the dereference operator doesn’t work like a reference on our newly defined type.
 We’ll explore how implementing the `Deref` trait makes it possible for smart pointers to work in ways similar to references.
-Then we’ll look at Rust’s *deref* *coercion* feature and how it lets us work with either references or smart pointers.
+Then we’ll look at Rust’s *deref coercion* feature and how it lets us work with either references or smart pointers.

-Note: there’s one big difference between the `MyBox<T>` type we’re about to build and the real `Box<T>`: our version will not store its data on the heap.
+>  NoteThere’s one big difference between the `MyBox<T>` type we’re about to build and the real `Box<T>`: our version will not store its data on the heap.
 We are focusing this example on `Deref`, so where the data is actually stored is less important than the pointer-like behavior.